sculptures • permaculture • paleotechnics • kayaking • links • index • about

 river guide

-A kayak can carry one in to areas inaccessible by any other practical means.
+A whitewater kayak can carry one into areas inaccessible by any other practical means.
 Add camping gear and one can dance with Mother Nature’s diversity in the most remote and pristine places on earth.
-In the process, logistical fortitudes are tested, friendships solidified and the soul fed all the adventure it hungers for and sometimes more.
-There is no finer way to explore and experience the natural world than from a seat of a kayak, self-support style.
+In the process, logistical fortitudes are tested, friendships solidified, and the soul fed all the adventure it hungers for and sometimes more.
+There is no finer way to explore and experience the natural world than from the seat of a kayak, self-support style.

 But how does this relate to Earthen Exposure and its revolving health theme?
-Good question.
-While kayaking is considered a low-impact sport by virtue of being human powered, we should not kid ourselves.
-Kayaking is not without environmental repercussions.
+Good question!
+While kayaking is considered a low-impact sport by virtue of being human powered, we should be careful to not kid ourselves.
+Kayaking is not without repercussions.
 Each time we check our paddle in as luggage*, load our kayak on a car, or purchase a new piece of gear, we indirectly add to a host of real problems.
-On the other hand, I believe self-support can foster the kind of awareness in ones surroundings that facilitates a deeper respect for nature...the kind of respect needed to fully appreciate the current environmental problems and more importantly, the ones future generations could be faced with.
-While the ego will dilute the experience for some, for others, the connectedness made while deep in remote canyons will be undeniable.
+In the midst of feeding our desires and self-importance, we become that single raindrop believing it isn't to blame for the flood.
+On the other hand, I believe self-support can foster the kind of awareness in ones surroundings that facilitates a deeper respect for nature...the kind of regard needed to fully appreciate the current problems and more importantly, the ones future generations could be faced with.
+While the ego will dilute the experience for many, for others, the connection made while deep in remote canyons will be undeniable.
+It will become understood that the natural world is more than our personal playground... understood that it is something of a miracle in which words can not adequately articulate... something morally defensible.

 “Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.”
 Miriam Beard

-“Anyone Can Hear The Water Speak” by Bill Chisholm is a great little read about our connection to nature and the importance it plays in everyday life.
-Read it here.
+“Anyone Can Hear The Water Speak” by Bill Chisholm is a nice little read about our connection to nature and the importance it plays in everyday life.

 This section of Earthen Exposure happened rather haphazardly and originated from hand written notes I started taking in 1992 while experimenting with different self-support loads.
 Meant to serve as a reference tool for myself (and to appease my anal-retentiveness), these notes migrated to my hard-drive and accumulated there as I learned to type with the efficiency of a secretary.
 It then dawned on me while planning Earthen Exposure to compile these notes, along with some things discovered on the range during my unconventional early years, and make it available to others.